The rise and evolution of the Australian-authentic, globally famous surf-centric retailer.

-This article aims to study Billabong history from its inception till the 21st century.
+This article aims to study Billabong's history from its inception till the 21st century.

-Billabong is an Australian company that was created in 1973 by Gordon Merchant.
-The company started in Gold Coast, Australia.
-Merchant was known to design and produce homemade board shorts and sell them to nearby surf stores.
-His shorts had a unique technique known as the triple-stitching technique that was very durable for his customers.
-This technique was his sales pitch, and with time, surfers preferred his shorts to other shorts in the stores.
+Founded in 1973 by Gordon Merchant, Billabong is an Australian company with its headquarters in Gold Coast, Australia.
+The merchant was known to design and produce homemade board shorts and sell them to nearby surf stores.
+He used a unique technique known as triple-stitching on his shorts, which was extremely durable for his customers.
+As a result of this technique, surfers began to prefer his shorts over those available in stores over time.

 The Bloom of the Surf Brand